When To Start With Spectral Analysis

 Ages 30–45: Precision + Power

-This is the most powerful window for color analysis—and the most common age women seek it.
+This is the most powerful window for Spectral Analysis—and the most common age people seek it.

 Beyond physical accuracy, something deeper happens here:

-Women reach a point where their visual identity finally matters.
+You reach a point where your visual identity finally matters.

-They want their outer image to reflect the woman they have become—professionally, emotionally, personally.
+You want your outer image to reflect the person you have become—professionally, emotionally, personally.

 maximizes accuracy